framework2232/framework2232.github.io/README.md

 ## PURPOSE

 These repositories have been constructed for two reasons:
-1. :fire: To develop an independent online prescence.
+1. :fire: To develop an independent online presence.
 1. :dizzy_face:To learn by _doing_, not just watching YouTube and pretending.

 ---